 A Chicago Tribune feature article on suburban life in Winnetka described the Village: "Winnetka’s downtown (three small districts anchored by Metra train stations), is a hub of rush-hour activity that doubles as a daytime destination for stay-at-home moms and retirees.
 Its beach-glass-and driftwood shops mimic those in New York’s Hamptons, sans the celebrities.
 Strip malls and big box stores are absent, while Village Hall supports the ’shop local’ ideal…While Green Bay Road links the business districts, Sheridan Road is famous for old-money houses with backyards that open to the lake.
 Parallel to Green Bay is a berm that hides the rail line, which the village lowered in 1943 after dozens of death at railroad crossings."

 The Village occupies a land area of 3.81 square miles in Cook County, Illinois.
-The 2010 Census showed a total Village population of 12,187-down approximately 1.87% from the 2000 population of 12,419.
-According to the Census, there were 4,102 households in Winnetka in 2010 and the average household size was 2.97.
-Winnetka’s median household income is $207,955.
-Further community and demographic information can be found on the United States Census Bureau website.
+The 2020 Census showed a total Village population of 12,744, up from 12,187 in the 2010 Census.
+According to the Census, there were 4,353 households and the average household size was 2.91 individuals.
+Further community and demographic information can be found on the United States Census Bureau's website.

 The Winnetka Public Schools (Cook County School District 36) are locally governed by an elected School Board of seven citizens.
 For decades, Winnetka Public Schools have led the nation in progressive education and served as a model for educators who value the development of the whole child intellectually, socially, emotionally and physically.
 District 36 services approximately 2,000 kindergarten through eighth grade children in three elementary schools, one fifth/sixth grade center and one seventh/eighth grade middle school.